Crispy Air Fryer Chicken Milanese Recipe – Golden and Crispy

 • Season the chicken with salt and pepper before breading for enhanced flavor.

-• Ensure the chicken has an even thickness for uniform cooking.
+• Make sure that the chicken has an even thickness for uniform cooking.

 • Add a little oil spray to coat the air fryer basket or tray to prevent sticking.